- All (0)

 No. By design, the CCI system is straight forward with few moving parts.
 The fine print of the warranty(s) does not dictate who installs the CCI system.

 Building Inspectors are people too and CCI potential customers.
-Every CCI system has a sticker of UL 325 compliance located on the closing panel in the top left corner.
+Every CCI system has a sticker of UL 325 compliance located on the closing panel in the top corner.
 There is also a UL 325 compliance letter in your manual watermarked for the Building Official.
 Tear it out or make a copy of it and give it to the Building Inspector for their file.
 Feel free to contact us if there are any questions.

 Unfortunately no; however we have broken down the subject of installation into three sub-categories: